City Status Investigation

 Meetings are generally held in person at the Shire of Harvey Administration Building.

-A Candidate Information Pack and Supporting Information is available on the Shire’s website and provides further detail regarding the Committee’s functions, responsibilities and expectations.
+The Candidate Information Pack and Supporting Information provides further detail regarding the Committee’s functions, responsibilities and expectations.

 How to Apply